DrGonzo 2021-01-26 16:24 (Edited)

 nathanielbabiak 2021-03-18 00:40 (Edited)

 Thanks!
-It's based on an older version of this upload that now has infinite strafing:
+It's based on an older version of my upload that now has infinite strafing

 If you're interested in 3D (just to see what NX is capable of), you can also check this out, but keep in mind LowRes NX is focused on sprite and tilemap based display, so in addition to requiring a ray casting engine, this also uses a pixel-level display driver.
 It's not really a teaching tool, just a demo.